momentum-xyz/docs/blog/cwh-interview/2023-02-13-cwh-interview.md

 import ReactPlayer from 'react-player/lazy'

-# Odyssey super user interview - Clown World House
+# Odyssey superuser interview - Clown World House
-CWH (Clown World House) is among Odyssey’s first super-users.
+CWH (Clown World House) is among Odyssey’s first superusers.
 In this interview, we aim to find out what kind of artist he is, why he decided to invest time in Odyssey, and how he thinks Odyssey may contribute to his work and that of other artists.

 *If you are the TL;DR type, here it for you*: CWH is a 3D NFT artist who sees Odyssey as a new, potentially more appealing, metaverse paradigm, where custom assets can not only be displayed and sold, but also be programmed to enhance the digital experiences of all users.